JamBelg/Time-Series-Forecasting-with-R/README.md

 ggsave("pics/plot_holidays.png")
 ```
 ![image3](https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/plot_holidays.png?raw=true)
-Between 2013 and 2017, there was more sales during holidays.
 #### Promotions
+Sales promotions can have a positive effect on business, we can see in the next plot that sales volume was more significant during propmotions.
 ```
 # Promotions
-Sales promotions can have a positive effect on business, we can see in the next plot that sales volume was more significant during propmotions.
 Plot_promotions <- df_train %>%
   group_by(date) %>%
   summarise(